buildkite/cli/CONTRIBUTING.md

 # Contributing

-We welcome contributions from the community to make Buildkite `cli` project even better.
+We welcome contributions from the community to make Buildkite CLI, `bk`, project even better.

 ## Getting Started